choria-io/asyncjobs/overview/handlers-docker/index.md

 # Handlers in Docker

-We want to make it really easy to run handler services in Docker, toword that version `0.0.4` introduces a packager that can create containers on your behalf.
+Version `0.0.4` introduces a packager that builds handler containers from configuration.

-## Preparing Handlers
+## Preparing handlers

-### Go Based
+### Go based

-The idea is that you would create a Handler per Go package, the packager will then pull in all the configured handlers into a small microservice.
+One handler per Go package is recommended.
+The packager pulls configured handlers into a small microservice.

 ```go
 package handler